 Here is what I started with, and what we consider the “basic level” at our facility:

-- 10 swings left; 1 snatch left (to get the bell overhead); 1 reverse get-up left (start from standing, descend to the floor, return to standing); reverse snatch the bell into a swing to switch hands
+- 10 swings left; 1 snatch left (to get the kettlebell overhead); 1 reverse get-up left (start from standing, descend to the floor, return to standing); reverse snatch the kettlebell into a swing to switch hands

-- 10 swings right; 1 snatch right; 1 reverse get-up right; reverse snatch the bell into a swing to switch hands
+- 10 swings right; 1 snatch right; 1 reverse get-up right; reverse snatch the kettlebell into a swing to switch hands

 - Repeat for 5 total rounds